-- Provide feedback on the potential upside of that behavior – the strengths inherent it that dysfunctional persona: “In the past, Sara, you’ve often had really valuable insights that others missed.”
+- Provide feedback on the potential upside of that behavior – the strengths inherent in that dysfunctional persona: “In the past, Sara, you’ve often had really valuable insights that others missed.”
 Also and equally important, consider the individual personality traits, where on the scale an individual is.
 Find the positive aspects of that trait.
-“When you do speak up, you always bring a pragmatic and sobering view point.”
+“When you do speak up, you always bring a pragmatic and sobering viewpoint.”

 - Invite honesty: “Sara, how you are feeling, what is holding you back?”

-- Address the root cause, get everyone’s interests up on the table: Sara says, “I need more time to think through all of this, I have trouble with all this talking going on…and can’t make a decision on the spot like the rest of you apparently can.”
-(See: Collaboration: Interest Based Conflict Resolution)
+- Address the root cause, get everyone’s interests on the table: Sara says, “I need more time to think through all of this, I have trouble with all this talking going on…and can’t make a decision on the spot like the rest of you apparently can.”
+(See: Collaboration: Interest-Based Conflict Resolution)

 - Get agreement on the path forward: “How about if we give Sara some time to think, and we regroup tomorrow at this time?”